 1. Metadata Only

-Most data can be shared (conditional access) or published (open access) but this option is useful for sensitive datasets that cannot be de-identified and highly confidential data.
+Most data can be published via open or conditional access but this option is useful for sensitive datasets that cannot be de-identified and for highly confidential data.
 Making metadata available via a Data Publication ensures your work is more visible and facilitates discussion/collaboration with other researchers but is optional (you should complete an archival Data Record for data governance purposes)

 2. Metadata + Conditional Access